Earn Your Louisiana Social Work License

 STEP 3 - Gain the Required Louisiana Social Work Experience

 - Now as an LMSW, you are able to practice advanced generalist social work, or continue to work towards your Clinical license and meet those work hour requirements.
-In Louisiana those requirements are 5,760 hours, which is about 2.5 to 3 years of full-time post-grad social work experience.
+The Louisiana Social Work Board requires 5,760 hours, which is about 2.5 to 3 years of full-time post-grad experience in social work.

 - 3,840 of those hours must be experience under supervision of a board-approved clinical supervisor (LCSW - BACS*)